BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/doubles_events.md

 **SPECIAL RULES**

+* **Friendly Rivalry**

-**Friendly Rivalry:** Whilst the two General models are fighting alongside each other, they are still both trying to prove that they are the better fighter of the two.
+Whilst the two General models are fighting alongside each other, they are still both trying to prove that they are the better fighter of the two.
 Keep a record of how many kills the General of each force has in Combat individually.
 For each Army, whichever General has the fewest kills out of the two in Combat gains a bonus of +1 To Wound when making Strikes.
 This bonus ends immediately as soon as they have drawn equal to or overtaken their ally.

 ![](../media/scenarios/doubles_events/clash_of_champions.jpg){ width=1000 height=669 }

 ---

 ## SCENARIO 5 - CORNERED

-*With one force surrounded, their allies must fight to save them from the overwhelming forces arrayed against them.*

 **SCENARIO OUTLINE**